Common questions about the library

 Interlibrary Loans: $.50 per day, maximum $20.00 per item.

 Videos/DVDs: $.75 per day, maximum $7.50 per item.

 Patrons who owe $5.00 or more in fines or have material more than 6 weeks overdue may lose privileges until the fine is paid or the material returned.
-Unresolved accounts will be turned over to a collection agency and charged a $10 fee.
+Unresolved accounts with balances of $25 or more will be turned over to a collection agency and charged a $10 fee.
 Persons who lose materials are expected to pay replacement costs.